 Know Before You Go

-Known today as Observatory Park, the site can be accessed off of Springvale Road (just south of the Georgetown Pike), with both radar towers clearly visible from the road.
+Known today as Turner Farm Park, the site can be accessed off of Springvale Road (just south of Georgetown Pike), with both radar towers clearly visible from the road.

 The park also features a playground and gazebo area just west of its parking lot which are accessible to the public from dusk to dawn any day of the week.
 The roll-top observatory is open to the public on Friday evenings free-of-charge, with special viewings taking place during eclipses and meteor showers.